May 6-8, 2025

 Registration Open

-Welcome and Introduction
+Welcome and Introductions

 Our hygienic design journey begins with an overview of the principles of hygienic design, the role of the 3-A Symbol authorization program and related Third Party Verification (TPV) Inspection, introduction to the structure and common elements of 3-A Sanitary Standards, and the 3-A SSI Standard for General Requirements.